jnlltd/festivals/README.md

 ## Launch Application

-Once the steps described above have been followed it should be possible to start the application (in development mode) by running `grails run-app` from the application's root directory.
+Once the steps described above have been followed the application can be started (in development mode) by running `grails run-app` from the application's root directory.
 By default the following users will automatically be created